pallie1/Sharing-jest/readme.md

 In this test we are incorporating the following methods:

-- describe: will describe a block of tests
+- describe: will describe a block of tests with each test being defined using the `it` method
-- it: a single test
+- it: performs a single test
 - [shallow](https://github.com/enzymejs/enzyme/blob/master/docs/api/shallow.md): renders a component without rendering any of its children

 The testing engine should rerun automatically and this time the App test passes but not HelloWorld.